Code-Institute-Submissions/RhiH-indistinct.light/README.md

 # **Indistinct Light**

 Indistinct Light was a photography project from late December 2020 to June 2021.
 It focused on images taken on the same route around the same time each night.
 One of the issues regarding the project was how to present the work to a wider audience when the majority of the work has never been in a gallery setting, and indeed many of the images remain virtual and have never been printed.
-A website for the project is a perfect solution.
+A website for the project is the perfect solution.

 ![Indistinct Light Responsive Display](docs/responsive.png)